benspak/injest.io/README.md

 1. Follow the full environment walkthrough in `SETUP.md` (PostgreSQL + pgvector, env vars, migrations).
 2. Start the backend (`cd api && npm run dev`) and frontend (`cd frontend && npm run dev`).
-3. Optional: create a Plus-tier test user with `npm run make-plus-user` so you can exercise external API flows locally.
+3. Optional: create a Pro-tier test user with `npm run make-plus-user` so you can exercise external API flows locally.

-The backend exposes Swagger-based docs at `/api/openapi.json`, but access is gated by the Plus plan.
+The backend exposes Swagger-based docs at `/api/openapi.json`, but access is gated by the Pro plan.
 The frontend’s `/developers` page loads the OpenAPI spec when the signed-in user has the necessary tier.

 ## Developer Documentation